CIT2202/multiple-checkboxes/multiple-checkboxes.md

 ### Form processing with a group of checkboxes
-One type of form control we haven't looked at in detail so far is the checkbox, specifically a group of checkboxes.
+One type of form control we haven't looked at is a group of checkboxes.
 Checkboxes allow a user to select multiple options from a list.
 Here's an example of an HTML form that uses checkboxes:

 ```html
 <form action="process-chkboxes.php" method="post">